-Love lush gardens, manicured lawns and gorgeous green details?
+Love lush gardens, manicured lawns, and gorgeous green details?
 Care to channel your inner Downton Abbey style at your wedding?
-Surprisingly, New York City brides don't need to travel very far to have a stunning garden-style wedding.
-From local botanical gardens and Riverdale parks to farm-to-table haylofts and Rockefeller-style estates up the Hudson, these striking green spaces are perfect ways for the city couple to escape the urban jungle when they say "I do."
+Surprisingly, New York City brides don't need to travel very far to have a stunning garden wedding.
+From local botanical gardens and Riverdale parks to farm-to-table haylofts and Rockefeller-style estates up the Hudson, these striking green spaces are a perfect way for the city couple to escape the urban jungle when they say "I do."

 Venue versatility is the name of the game at the 52-acre Brooklyn Botanic Garden.
-Couples can chose to have their ceremony at the Japanese Hill-and-Pond Garden, the Italian-style Osborne Garden, or the Cranford Rose Garden before moving on to celebrate in either the Palm House (that hosts 275 guests seated), or the Atrium (that hosts 130 guests seated).
+Couples can choose to have their ceremony at the Japanese Hill-and-Pond Garden, the Italianate Osborne Garden, or the Cranford Rose Garden before moving on to celebrate in either the Palm House (that hosts 250 guests seated) or the Atrium (that hosts 125 guests seated).
 The Patina Restaurant Group exclusively manages catering throughout the BBG, but couples must also pay a site fee to the Garden itself, which is partially donated to its preservation.
-Read real brides' reviews here!

 With 150 acres of rolling lawns, sweeping views, formal gardens and magnificent mansions as your muse, Glenmere Mansion can conjure up many unique wedding experiences.
-The former industrial titan's estate turned posh boutique hotel has hosted tented weddings for 400 on the Meadow, and also been used as a private country estate for a more hushed-over wedding weekend.
-No matter the celebration size, the common denominator here is luxe—the self-proclaimed "classic 19-suite playpen" has been lovingly remodeled for today's most discerning clientele with a full service spa, turkish baths and helicopter landing pad for guests.
-Glenmere is just a 50 mile hop, skip and a (Catskill) jump from Manhattan.
+The former industrial titan's estate-turned-posh-boutique-hotel has hosted tented weddings for 400 on the Meadow.
+It's also been used as a private country estate for a more hushed-over wedding weekend.
+No matter the celebration size, the common denominator here is luxe—the self-proclaimed "classic 19-suite playpen" has been lovingly remodeled for today's most discerning clientele with a full-service spa, Turkish baths, and a helicopter landing pad for guests.
+Glenmere is just a 50-mile hop, skip, and a (Catskill) jump from Manhattan.